 It was the eve of June 20, summer solstice, and I was in fairy land.
 I had started to climb to the lookout above Zebegeny and had decided to continue walking, as it was finally cooling off after the heat of the day.
 It was about 9:20pm, and dusk was falling.
 But as it was solstice, the longest day of the year, it was still light under the sky.
 It was only when I came to a grove of trees and was in their shadow that I began to see small lights, everywhere.
-It was my friends the fireflies.
-They were celebrating this day in earnest, the way people did the world over in days of old.
-They were illuminating their tiny lights in search of a mate.
-Actually, as many as they could find.
+Fireflies!
+They were also celebrating, the way people did in days of old, with fire and light.
 The females were relegated to the ground, with faint glowing lights revealing their locations.
 The males flew low, looking for these lights.
 Occasionally I would see a male descend and find his way toward a ground-dwelling female.
-As I walked deeper in the woods, I found areas where the insects congregated.
-It seemed that they liked quiet glades with a bit of water, and embankments.
-I truly felt blessed by the fey as I gazed in wonderment around me.
-I hadn’t planned this night walk.
+As I walked deeper, I found congregations.
+They seemed to like quiet glades near water.
+I felt blessed by the fey as I gazed in wonderment.
+I hadn’t planned this.
 Each night when I’d arrived back at Luis’s home, I had been so delighted to discover these amazing creatures flying around his garden.
-I hadn’t realized that this was part of a mating ritual which only occurred for a few weeks in June and July.
+I hadn’t realized that this only occurred for a few weeks in June and July.